Use SQL to set up sensitive data classification¶

-The basic workflow to automatically classify sensitive data consists of the following:
+The basic workflow for using SQL to classify sensitive data consists of the following steps:

-Set the classification profile on a schema so that tables in the schema get automatically classified.
+Set the classification profile on a database or schema to automatically classify tables in the entity.

 For end-to-end examples of this workflow, see Examples.